zhb9103/Tcl_and_Keyboard_Processing_in_C/README.md

 # Tcl_and_Keyboard_Processing_in_C

 depend on TCL8.6 and TK8.6 or above;
-implemented key processing on linux;
+implemented keyboard processing on linux;

 ssh test: